Terms, policies, and forms

-“Client Data” means collectively, all data, information and other materials (such as user profiles, configurations, preferences, registration data, and logs) furnished by or on behalf of Client including any and all Client Users, or furnished by Partners in the course of participating in Client Partner Programs.
+“Client Data” means collectively, all data, information and other materials (such as user profiles, configurations, preferences, registration data, and logs) furnished by or on behalf of Client including by Client Users or furnished by Partners in the course of participating in Client Partner Programs.

-“Client Customers” means any and all customers of Client’s products and services.
+“Client Customers” means customers which purchase or consume Client’s products and services.

-“Client Users” means employees, contractors, consultants, suppliers, agents, auditors, legal counsel, and other representatives of Client that Client and PartnerStack allow to use the Service on behalf of Client in accordance with this Agreement.
+“Client Users” means employees, contractors, consultants, suppliers, agents, auditors, legal counsel, and other representatives of Client who obtain and use provided log-in credentials to access the PartnerStack Platform.

 “Fees” means costs payable by Client for the Services in accordance with the fee schedule set out in Schedule “A”.